Kieran Murphy (Sarsfields hurler): Senior

 In 2005 Cork were on form again and the team won back the provincial crown that year with a 1–12 to 1–16 victory over Tipperary.
 It was Murphy's first Munster winners' medal as Cork went on the march for glory once again.
 In the All-Ireland semi-final against Clare their championship campaign was nearly derailed when they fell behind by seven points at the start of the second-half.
 A huge performance by Cork turned this deficit around and Cork went on to win the game by 0–16 to 0–15.
 While it was expected that Cork and Kilkenny would do battle again in a third consecutive All-Ireland final Galway were the surprise winners of the second semi-final.
-It was the first meeting of Cork and Galway in an All-Ireland final since 1990 and even more daunting was the fact that men from the west had never beaten Cork in a championship decider.
+It was the first meeting of Cork and Galway in an All-Ireland final since 1990 and even more daunting was that men from the west had never beaten Cork in a championship decider.
 Once again neither side broke away into a considerable lead, however, at the final whistle Cork were ahead by 1–21 to 1–16.
 For the second year in-a-row Cork were the All-Ireland champions and Murphy collected his second winners' medal.

 2006 saw Cork turn their attentions to a first three-in-a-row of All-Ireland titles since 1978.
 The team's championship campaign got off to a good start with a 0–20 to 0–14 defeat of Clare in the opening round of the Munster championship.
 The subsequent provincial decider saw Cork take on Tipp for the second consecutive year.
 Star forward Joe Deane was to the fore, scoring an impressive eight points and contributing greatly to Cork's 2–11 to 1–11 victory over their old rivals.
 It was Murphy's second consecutive Munster winners' medal.
 Subsequent victories over Limerick and Waterford saw Cork qualify for their fourth consecutive All-Ireland final and for the third time Kilkenny were the opponents.
 Like previous encounters neither side took a considerable lead, however, Kilkenny had a vital goal from Aidan Fogarty.
 Cork were in arrears coming into the final few minutes, however, Ben O'Connor goaled for Cork.
 It was too little too late as 'the Cats' denied 'the Rebels' the three-in-a-row on a score line of 1–16 to 1–13.